lksrb/JavaRayTracer/README.md

 - Roughness/Reflection rendering

 ## Getting started
-Currently only available to build and run using IntelliJ IDEA solution.
+Currently only available to build and run using IntelliJ IDEA and Visual Studio 2022.

 <ins>**1.
 Downloading the repository**</ins>